 Defective children’s toys present inherent hazards to those of all ages.
 While younger children may be more prone to choking on small items, older children are more prone to taking risks and misusing toys in what can sometimes be a dangerous manner.
 A defective children’s toy can increase those risks as well as present others.

 One of the big news stories during the summer of 2007 was Mattel’s recall of nearly one million toys made in China because of lead paint.
 Other recalls followed almost immediately.
-These numbers pale in comparison to yesterday’s recall announced by the U.S. Consumer Product Safety Commission (CPSC) of TEN million Fisher-Price children’s products due to dangerous conditions posing choking … Read the rest
+These numbers pale in comparison to yesterday’s recall announced by the U.S. Consumer Product Safety Commission (CPSC) of TEN million Fisher-Price children’s products due to dangerous conditions posing choking and other hazards.

 They’re a staple of toddlers birthday parties, children’s holiday parties and other seemingly carefree events.
 Your children take off their footwear and climb into the inflated bounce house and you’re free from worry (and perhaps bother) for a few minutes.
 Or are you?

 If the allegations in California Attorney General Edmund G. Brown Jr.s lawsuit against several companies involved in manufacturing children’s bounce houses are correct, some of the inflatable structures contain unsafe amounts of lead in their vinyl covering.
 The main exposure pathway from the bounce house to the child is hand-to-mouth.
 Lead is transferred from the vinyl to … Read the rest